CCMS-UCSD/GNPSDocumentation/docs/tutorials/bacterianetworking.md

 ![img](/img/tutorials/cytoscape1.png)

 In this preview you can even see from a high level the red and blue molecules that represent the G1 (roseosporus) and G2 (DSM5940) respectively.
-Download the cytoscape file and view in cytoscape to dig further!
+Download the Cytoscape file and view in cytoscape to dig further!

+Open network in Cytoscape ([Help](???)) to look at the entire network.
+Each molecule (node) has the pie charts already drawn with red (G1 - Rosesporus) and blue (G2 - DSM5940).

+TODO: Image

 Good Luck!

 ## Homework